OpenEvalProject/evals/manuscripts/elife-52707/v2/manuscript.md

 Together, the results of these three approaches comprise the gene sets shown in Figure 3—figure supplement 2.

-## Generation of exon level count matrix
+### Generation of exon level count matrix

 We mapped the aligned reads to an in-house flattened exon feature file in hg19 reference genome build using featureCounts from subread package (1.4.4).
 The flattened exon feature file was generated based on gtf (hg19) downloaded from UCSC with overlapping exons from the same gene removed (Supplementary file 9).

-## Synergistic splicing and exon expression
+### Synergistic splicing and exon expression

 We used the short read splicing caller diffSplice (Hu et al., 2013) in the limma package (version 3.24.3) (Ritchie et al., 2015) as framework to detect synergistic spliced genes at each drug combination.
 We kept exons that have at least one read in at least one sample, and normalized the expressed exon counts using the TMM method (Robinson and Oshlack, 2010).
-For each combination treatment i at a given time point j, we tested synergistic exon expression (SEE) in the generalized linear model of:Seeij=comboij+DMSOj−singlet1ij−singlet2ij
+For each combination treatment i at a given time point j, we tested synergistic exon expression (SEE) in the generalized linear model of:

+$$
+See_{ij}=combo_{ij}+DMSO_{j}−singlet1_{ij}−singlet2_{ij}
+$$

 We performed two statistical tests to detect synergistic exons expression and synergistic spliced genes.
 For the former, we performed exon level t-statistic test to detect differences between each exon and other exons from the gene, and defined exons with FDR < 0.05 as synergistically expressed (Figure 5).
 For synergistic splicing, we performed Simes test (Simes, 1986) for each gene to test the hypothesis of whether usage of exons from the same gene differed, genes with Simes-adjusted p-values<0.05 are defined as synergistically spliced genes.

-## Generation of the MCF7 gene regulatory network
+### Generation of the MCF7 gene regulatory network

 The original MCF7 network has been generated by Woo et al., 2015 using the network inference method ARACNE2 (Margolin et al., 2006) and 448 expression profiles for MCF7 cell line from the connectivity map database (CMAP2; RRID:SCR_015674; Lamb, 2007).
 The original network includes 20,583 probes, 1,109 of which are transcription factors, and 148,125 regulatory interactions.
 The interactions predicted by ARACNE2 are directed, unless an interaction is found between two TFs, in which case two edges are included in the list (TF1 to TF2 and TF2 to TF1).
 To obtain a network at the gene level, we applied a one-to-one HG-U133A probe to gene mapping (Lamb, 2007; Li et al., 2011).
 The mapping file used has last been updated on July 2015 (v3.1.3).
 We filtered out edges that don’t have both nodes present in the mapping list.
 Finally, in order to determine positive (activation) and negative (repression) interactions, we calculated the Spearman correlation and the corresponding p-value between each TF-target pair in the network.
 We then corrected the p-values for multiple hypothesis testing and removed edges with low confidence level (FDR < 0.05), which gave us the final network with 9,760 genes, 1101 TFs, and 48,059 regulatory interactions.
 For each TF in the network, we defined its positively/negatively regulated targets as the genes to which there exist an outgoing edge in the final network with a positive/negative Spearman correlation coefficient.

-## Quantifying transcription factor activity
+### Quantifying transcription factor activity

 To calculate differential activity for each TF in our network, we examined its putative targets as determined by our network.
 We utilized a conservative method for this analysis that distinguishes positive effector and negative effector (repressor) functions of a TF (Figure 7—figure supplement 1; Source data 9).
 These functions have been found to be distinct (Foulkes and Sassone-Corsi, 1992; Wray, 2003; Partridge et al., 2016).
 With this analysis in mind, we performed four comparisons in each treatment and time point: